What You Need To Know About Chapter 7 Bankruptcy

 Items That Cannot Be Discharged Under Chapter 7

 In Texas, individuals and families have the availability to exempt much of their personal property in addition to their homestead.
 However, some items cannot be discharged, including the following:

 - Fraudulent debts of any kind

 However, Chapter 7 will let you eliminate your credit cards in most cases, but there are certain stipulations that need to be examined.
 Your attorney will be able to advise you on what is dischargeable and what is not.
 If you want to keep properties that are secure, you have to sign reaffirmation agreements in most cases.

-Many view bankruptcy in a negative light, but it can completely free you of debt in a relatively short amount of time.
-To speak with a lawyer about your situation, reach out to us online or at 903-920-0008.
+Many view bankruptcy in a negative light, but there are benefits to filing for Chapter 7 that can completely free you of debt in a relatively short amount of time.
+To speak with a lawyer about your situation, please fill out our contact form or call us at 903-920-0008.